 Creating bulletin boards for the school hallway can be a real challenge.
-Not only must they look impression, but they also have to show student are learning important skills.
+Not only must they look impressive, but they also have to show students are learning important skills.
 This post two bulletin boards that were created for geometry.

 Students really enjoyed creating this bulletin board.
-Not only was it quick and easy to put together, the finished product looks great!Continue Reading
+Not only was it quick and easy to put together, but the finished product also looks great!Continue Reading

 organizers as well.
 Good luck and have fun!.Continue Reading